PINs are listed in the Saved pin menu (on the Viewer), like other markups, but in their own category.

 - Click the [View all] button to view all the PIN icons of all saved PINs on the document.

-The refresh functionality is required because during the same time when user has opened the View PIN menu, some other user may have created a PIN on the same document in the same account through the device.
-In order to reflect that newly created PIN in the saved PIN menu, user needs to click the [Refresh] menu.
+The refresh functionality is required because during the same time when user has opened the View PIN menu, some other user may have created a PIN on the same document in the same campus but through another account (where that user is an employee or shared user) through a different device (mobile, tablet or desktop).
+In order to reflect that newly created PIN in the saved PIN menu, user needs to click the [Refresh] button.

 - Click the PIN annotation icon on the document to view the PIN (View pin screen will appear).

 User can enter search keywords within the ‘Search’ textbox of the Saved pin menu.
 The search keyword must match the following attributes of the PIN for the application to fetch the PIN as search result:

 - Name of the PIN (PIN icon title)

 - Name of the file attached to the PIN